 Deferred or Installment Payments

 The Court recognizes that each person's financial situation is unique.
-In an effort to process cases without delay in the Clerk's office, anyone wishing to agree to the proposed schedules set forth in either #1 or #2 below may enter into an installment plan in the Clerk's office.
+In an effort to process cases without delay in the Clerk's office, anyone wishing to agree to the proposed schedules set forth in either Number 1 or Number 2 in the following may enter into an installment plan in the Clerk's office.
 Anyone who wishes to propose an alternative payment plan may do so by scheduling a hearing with a judge through the Clerk's office.
 Hearings on deferred or installment payments are heard on Monday, Tuesday, Thursday and Friday at 9 a.m.
 Please note that Court ordered payments of restitution are not covered by these guidelines.

 The initial deferred due date for payment shall be as follows: 1.
 In cases in which no active time is imposed - 6 months from the sentencing date.
 2. In cases in which active time is imposed - 6 months from the length of the active time imposed.